floneum/floneum-site/blog/en/structured_generation_visualized.md

 REGEX is great for simple constraints, but it is both tedious to write and limited to simple patterns.
 There are some structures you just can't express with REGEX.
 For example, the general version of JSON itself!

-JSON is recursive which means we need to store extra state to keep track of the current depth of the JSON that regex doesn't have.

 ### Deriving Parsers

 If you don't need complete control over the syntax the model uses to generate json, you can just derive a parser for JSON from a type: